iamgroot42/dissecting_dist_inf/rebase/README.md

-# Formalizing and Estimating Distribution Inference Risks
+# distribution_inference: Package

 ### Installing the package

 Run `pip install -e .` to install the package.

 All experiments now use configuration files.
-Msot of the main code- training, testing, attacking models, is now part of a package and is shared between all the datasets.
+Most of the main code- training, testing, attacking models, is now part of a package and is shared between all the datasets.
 This reduces code redundancy and lowers the chances of introducing bugs when adding new datasets or making edits to existing algorithms.

 ### Adding your own dataset

 To add your own dataset, simply add a new file inside `datasets` corresponding to your dataset.
 Additionally, you should add your name-dataset mapping to `DATASET_INFO_MAPPING` and `DATASET_WRAPPER_MAPPING` in `datasets/utils.py`.
-Make sure that your classes extend the ones present in `dataasets/base.py`
+Make sure that your classes extend the ones present in `datasets/base.py`

 ### Adding your own attack